Water Scarcity & Global Sanitation

 Water Scarcity & the Sanitation Crisis

 Untreated sewage and fecal sludge are major causes of environmental and water pollution.
 In the developing world, over 90% of fecal sludge from latrines is untreated and improperly disposed of, contaminating the environment, groundwater, and natural water resources.

 Billions of people worldwide lack clean water to drink and basic sanitation.
 Over 2.5 billion people don’t have access to a proper or clean toilet — and over 1 billion people practice open defecation.

-> From densely populated slums to remote rural villages, the lack of sanitation results in human indignity, the spread of infectious disease, childhood stunting, premature death, losses to productivity from chronic illness, and violence against women and children.
+From densely populated slums to rural villages, the lack of sanitation results in human indignity, the spread of infectious disease, childhood stunting, premature death, losses to productivity from chronic illness, and violence against women and children.

-> Untreated human waste is an invisible killer and serious environmental hazard.
+Untreated human waste is an invisible killer and serious environmental hazard.

 1.8 million people die annually from diarrheal disease alone — and half of these deaths are children under age five.
 Children and the elderly are most vulnerable to sanitation related diseases due to their fragile immune systems.

 Although progress has been made to improve access to clean water, innovation in affordable toilet designs and waste treatment systems has lagged far behind water provision efforts.
 Experts now realize that water provision alone brings incremental risk reduction to infectious water-borne disease without better sanitation and hygiene.

 Water is essential for life, but only 1% of our planet’s water supply is fresh.
 And, less than one percent of this water is safe to drink.
 Without a waste treatment revolution, our world’s finite supply of fresh water is threatened.
 Water-based toilet solutions are no longer possible to meet the needs of our global population.